Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: INTRODUCTION

-Transfer learning techniques \cite{zhao2020sim} have been developed in learning-based control to address the sim-to-real gap, including domain adaptation \cite{farahani2021brief}, system identification \cite{allevato2020tunenet}, and Domain Randomization (DR).
-Among these, DR has been widely used in control applications that apply random perturbations, such as model parameters and frictions \cite{andrychowicz2020learning}, winds \cite{wada2022sim}, noises \cite{wang2020reinforcement}, and visual randomizations \cite{tobin2017domain,tremblay2018training} in the source domain to make it encompass the target domain.
+On the other hand, Domain Randomization (DR) compensates for the sim-to-real gap by introducing random perturbations, such as variations in model parameters and friction \cite{andrychowicz2020learning}, wind disturbances \cite{wada2022sim}, and sensor noise \cite{wang2020reinforcement}, into the source domain so that it encompasses the variability of the target domain.
+DR has been widely adopted in many control applications as a practical solution for sim-to-real transfer because it does not require any access to the target domain, which is often costly, time-consuming, or even unsafe.
 However, several drawbacks still remain: (1) determining which factors to randomize and how to do so is challenging, (2) the amount of training data increases drastically as more random factors are considered, (3) the controller becomes excessively conservative to account for all random variations, and (4) despite these efforts, the randomized elements may not fully capture the gap, making the DNN still vulnerable to sim-to-real gap.

-Various studies have been conducted to overcome these limitations of DR. A study applied the concept of bounded error tube as a criterion for randomizing factors \cite{tsukamoto2021learning}, and to further improve data collection efficiency, a method for extracting samples from each vertex or face of a polytope error tube was proposed \cite{tagliabue2024efficient}.
-However, these approaches still required additional perturbed data and resulted in a conservative control strategy as other DR methods.
-To address parameter changes that may occur in the target domain, a parameter-adaptive approximate MPC \cite{hose2024parameter} was proposed, which attaches a linear predictor that compensates for the parameter changes to the DNN controller.
+Therefore, various studies have proposed advanced DRs to overcome these limitations.
+A study applied the concept of a bounded-error tube as a criterion for randomizing factors \cite{tsukamoto2021learning}, and, to further improve data-collection efficiency, a method for extracting samples from each vertex or face of a polytope error tube was proposed \cite{tagliabue2024efficient}.
+However, these approaches still required additional perturbed data and resulted in a conservative control strategy similar to other DR methods.
+To address parameter changes in the target domain, a parameter-adaptive approximate MPC \cite{hose2024parameter} was proposed, which attaches a linear predictor to the DNN controller to compensate for parameter changes.
 However, a significant amount of MPC demonstrations was still required to overcome the remaining sim-to-real gap.